 At any age, nutrition plays a vital role in our health and wellness.
-As an older adult, nutrition should be a priority in your everyday life to make sure your body is satisfied and filled with good nutrients to help build a strong heart, strong bones, and prevent illness.
-There are many programs that can assist older adults specifically in finding what diet your body needs.
+As an older adult, your health should be a priority in your everyday life to make sure your body is satisfied and filled with good nutrients to build a strong heart, strong bones, and prevent illness.
+There are many nutrition programs that can assist seniors specifically in finding what diet your body needs.

 Importance of Proper Nutrition